-- Immediately separate the employee who is ill from other workers, customers and visitors. - Send the employee home and instruct them to follow-up with a healthcare provider for appropriate testing and treatment. - Close off all areas that the ill employee was using until they can be cleaned appropriately. - Refer to the CDC's guidance for cleaning and disinfecting your building when someone is sick.
+- Immediately separate the employee who is ill from other workers, customers and visitors. - Send the employee home and instruct them to follow-up with a healthcare provider for appropriate testing and treatment. - > Close off all areas that the ill employee was using. - Refer to the CDC's guidance for cleaning and disinfecting your building when someone is sick.